Why Pray? (Psalm 131)

 But this isn't just a message for us individually.
 David ends the psalm in verse 3 with this: "Israel, put your hope in the Lord both now and forevermore."
 David is saying that if this is good enough for us individually, it's good enough for the whole nation.
 If a person can give up self-reliance and move to prayerful dependence on God, a church can also move from self-reliance to prayerful dependence on God and contentment in him.
 "If you remain in me and I in you," Jesus said, "you will bear much fruit; apart from me you can do nothing" (John 15:5).

-Let's commit to being a church that thinks we have to rely on our own strength and strategies, and instead become a church that taps into God's powers and to learn the contentment and joy of resting in him.
+Let's commit to being a church that doesn't think we have to rely on our own strength and strategies, and instead become a church that taps into God's power and to learn the contentment and joy of resting in him.

 So would you stand with me and let me pray for you.